mxcoppell/tradestation-api-ts/docs/Authentication.md

 ## Overview

 The TradeStation API uses OAuth 2.0 for authentication.
 This wrapper handles all the OAuth complexity for you, including:
-- Initial authentication
+- Token management using refresh tokens
-- Token refresh
+- Automatic token refresh
-- Token storage
+- Token rotation (handling new refresh tokens)
 - Environment selection (Simulation/Live)

 ## Setup